lroquec/ansible-playbooks/README.md

    ansible-playbook -i inventory.ini tests/ansible-playbooks/k8s/k8s_add_argo_projects.yaml
    ```

-Here's a markdown README for the Kubernetes Dashboard installation playbook:

 # Kubernetes Dashboard Installation Playbook

 This Ansible playbook automates the installation and configuration of the Kubernetes Dashboard using Helm.
 It sets up a complete dashboard environment with proper authentication and RBAC configuration.